Dr Grace Sum

 BVSc, PhD Public Health (SSHSPH, NUS)

 Her experience spans conducting secondary analyses of international cohorts, to evaluating the implementation and effectiveness of local healthcare interventions.
 She collaborates with leadership teams, healthcare workers, community partners and academics across three Regional Health Systems.
-She leads projects as the PI/Co-PI/Implementation Science Lead of grants totalling $4M.
+As of 2026, she leads projects as the PI/Co-PI/Implementation Science Lead of grants totalling $4M.
 Her projects are shaping the implementation of care models that contribute to national initiatives like the National Frailty Strategy, Age Well SG, and Healthier SG.
+Grace also conducts implementation science workshops for stakeholders and lectures for post-graduate university students.
 Her drive comes from improving the lives of older people through translational work that strengthens care delivery at scale.